d4n3sh/thedaneshproject/content/posts/2007-01-12-tattooed-professors-recruit-students.md

 Me tattooed my self and being constantly scrutinized for my love of tattoos to see people opening up like this really lightens up my day.

 Times are changing and so must we.
-It&#8217;s art people!!!
+It's art people!!!

-I&#8217;ve never seein an Acedemic ad like this one.
+I've never seein an Acedemic ad like this one.

 Needled: Tattooed Professors Recruit Students